pap/pap.github.io/source/_posts/2014-02-13-elixr-plus-mongo-plus-redis-plus-websockets.markdown

 categories:
 ---

-A few months ago a fellow developer was architecting a new app (soon to be launched) and he had a problema to solve:
+A few months ago a fellow developer was architecting a new app (soon to be launched) and he had a problem to solve:

   __Provide realtime updates in one or several devices after an event triggered by one of those devices__

 It had to be fault tolerant, performant... well, business as usual !

-By the time i was quite interested in Elixir, and i offered to prototype a solution.
+By the time i was quite interested in Erlang/Elixir, and i offered to prototype a solution.
 It just felt the right tool for the job.

 All in all it was not that different of the canonical "hello world" of the Erlang VM languages ... the chatroom example.